Premier League

-The Premier League is a professional association football league in England and the highest level of the English football league system.
+The Premier League (Note: Also known as the English Premier League (EPL) outside England or colloquially as the Prem.) is a professional association football league in England and the highest level of the English football league system.
 Contested by 20 clubs, it operates on a system of promotion and relegation with the English Football League (EFL).
 Seasons usually run from August to May, with each team playing 38 matches: two against each other team, one home and one away.
 Most games are played on weekend afternoons, with occasional weekday evening fixtures.

-The competition was founded as the FA Premier League on 20 February 1992, following the decision of clubs from the First Division (the top tier since 1888) to break away from the English Football League.
-Teams are still promoted and relegated to and from the EFL Championship each season.
-The Premier League is a corporation managed by a chief executive, with member clubs as shareholders.
-The Premier League takes advantage of a £5 billion domestic television rights deal, with Sky and BT Group broadcasting 128 and 32 games, respectively.
-This will rise to £6.7 billion from 2025 to 2029.
-In the 2022–2025 cycle, the Premier League earned a record £5.6 billion from international rights.
-As of 2023–24, Premier League clubs received central payments totalling £2.8 billion, with additional solidarity payments made to relegated EFL clubs.
+The competition was founded as the FA Premier League (Note: FA for The Football Association) on 20 February 1992, after First Division (the top tier since 1888) clubs broke away from the English Football League.
+The league is a corporation governed by its member clubs and managed by a chief executive.
+The Premier League has a £6.7 billion domestic television rights deal, with Sky and TNT Sports showing at least 215 and 52 games, respectively.
+In the 2022–2025 cycle, the Premier League's international broadcast rights were worth £5.3 billion, surpassing £5.1 billion domestic rights for the first time.
+As of 2023–24, clubs received £2.8 billion in central payments, with additional solidarity payments made to relegated clubs.

-The Premier League is the most-watched sports league in the world, broadcast in 212 territories to 643 million homes, with a potential TV audience of 4.7 billion people.
-As of the 2024–25 season, the Premier League has the highest average and aggregate match attendance of any association football league in the world, at 40,421 per game.
-Most stadiums operate close to full capacity.
-The Premier League is currently ranked first in the UEFA coefficient rankings based on performances in European competitions over the past five seasons, ahead of Italy's Serie A. The English top-flight has produced the second-highest number of European Cup / UEFA Champions League titles, with a record six English clubs having won fifteen European cups in total.
+The Premier League is the world's most-watched sports league, broadcast in 212 territories to a potential audience of 4.7 billion people.
+More than 1.4 billion watched live games during the 2024–25 season.
+The league has the highest average match attendance in association football, at 40,421 per game, with most stadiums near full capacity.
+The Premier League is ranked first in the UEFA coefficient rankings based on performances in European competitions over the past five seasons.
+English clubs have won the second-highest number of European Cup / UEFA Champions League titles, with a record six clubs winning fifteen European cups in total.

 Fifty-one clubs have competed in the Premier League since its inception in 1992: 49 from England and two from Wales.
-Seven have won the title: Manchester United (13), Manchester City (8), Chelsea (5), Arsenal (3), Liverpool (2), Blackburn Rovers (1) and Leicester City (1).
+Seven have won the title: Manchester United (13), Manchester City (8), Chelsea (5), Arsenal (4), Liverpool (2), Blackburn Rovers (1) and Leicester City (1).
 Only six clubs have played in every season to date: Arsenal, Chelsea, Everton, Liverpool, Manchester United, and Tottenham Hotspur.